blueboxgarage/20245Plus/README.md

 Make Predictions: Predictions are made on the test set.
 Evaluate Classifier: The classifier's performance is evaluated using accuracy, a classification report, and a confusion matrix.

+trendLine.py
+takes input from .txt fileand creates a line graph to show the trend